adi3e08/adi3e08.github.io/_pages/about.md

 I am mainly interested in deep reinforcement learning, in particular, it’s application to robotics.
 Currently, my work is focused on improving model-based reinforcement learning for robotics, through better inductive biases based on the underlying physics.
 Earlier, I have applied model-free reinforcement learning to problems such as multi-agent co-operation and autonomous navigation for UAVs.

 In the past, I have worked on other areas of engineering and science.
 I have applied deep learning to problems in computer vision and speech recognition.
 I have worked on flight control for quadrotors and studied the dynamics of robotic manipulators.
-For my dual degree project at IIT Madras, I worked in the area of quantum chaos under the guidance of [Prof. Arul Lakshminarayan](https://physics.iitm.ac.in/~arul/index.html){:target="_blank"} and [Prof. Sandipan Bandyopadhyay](https://ed.iitm.ac.in/~sandipan/){:target="_blank"}.
+For my dual degree project at IIT Madras, I worked in the area of quantum chaos under the guidance of <br> [Prof. Arul Lakshminarayan](https://physics.iitm.ac.in/~arul/index.html){:target="_blank"} and [Prof. Sandipan Bandyopadhyay](https://ed.iitm.ac.in/~sandipan/){:target="_blank"}.

-* CV upon request.
+\* CV upon request.